-For clarity, we summarize the five main steps of our methodology.
+[10] For clarity, we summarize the five main steps of our methodology.

-• Dust Optical Depth: After mapping daily M-DB2 aerosol products on a Cartesian 0.1^0 latitude-longitude grid, DOD is derived from the Aerosol Optical Depth (AOD) using criteria based on size distribution and optical properties.
-The results of this technique are tested against AERONET sunphotometer data;
+[11] Dust optical depth.
+After mapping daily M-DB2 aerosol products on a Cartesian 0.1° latitude-longitude grid, DOD is derived from the aerosol optical depth (AOD) using criteria based on size distribution and optical properties.
+The results of this technique are tested against AERONET Sun photometer data.

-• Background DOD: The frequency distribution is analyzed and used to determine a minimum DOD{thresh} that could be ascribed to background aerosols;
+[12] Background DOD.
+The frequency distribution is analyzed and used to determine a minimum DOD{thresh} that could be ascribed to background aerosols.

-• Source Detection: The frequency of occurrence (FoO) distribution of $DOD > DOD{thresh}$ is used to identify active dust sources and the results are compared to similar analysis derived from TOMS and OMI satellite data;
+[13] Source detection.
+The FoO distribution of DOD > DOD{thresh} is used to identify active dust sources, and the results are compared to similar analyses derived from TOMS and OMI satellite data.

-• Source Attribution: Source areas are attributed to an anthropogenic or hydrological origin based on, respectively, the degree of land-use and the presence of ephemeral water bodies;
+[14] Source attribution.
+Source areas are attributed to an anthropogenic or hydrological origin based on, respectively, the degree of land use and the presence of ephemeral water bodies.

-• Source Emissions: The contributions of anthropogenic and hydrological sources to dust emissions are calculated using wind speed from a high resolution model.
+[15] Source emissions.
+The contributions of anthropogenic and hydrological sources to dust emissions are calculated using wind speed from a high-resolution model.